 The question paper will consist of five sections A, B, C, D and E. Section A, B, C and D will have two questions from the respective sections of the syllabus and will carry 20 marks each.
-Section E will have 10 short answer type conceptual questions, which will cover the entire syllabus uniformly and will carry 20 marks in all.
+Section E will have 10 short answer type conceptual questions, which will cover the requirements and applications of embedded systems, recent trends in the embedded system design, common architectures for the ES design, embedded software design issues, communication software, introduction to development and testing tools.

-Candidates are required to attempt one question each from sections A, B, C and D of the question paper and the entire section E.
+Candidates are required to attempt one question each from sections A, B, C and D of the memory organization, Special Function Registers, GPIO, Timer Comparator and A/D